Marinos-Sake/pet-booking-api/README.md

 - `users` → authentication and roles
 - `persons` → personal details
 - `pets` → cats or dogs linked to a person
-- `rooms` → available rooms with price and availability
+- `rooms` → rooms with price and availability
 - `bookings` → reservations with total price calculation
 - `payments` → payments linked to bookings with automatic status updates
-- `reviews` → user reviews for completed bookings
+- `reviews` → user reviews for bookings
 - `attachments` → file uploads linked to users

 ---